 About ten seconds after slapping the two tomato slices onto my burned skin, I breathed a sigh of relief.
 I was like one of those cartoon characters whose extremity accidentally ends up on fire, then the character rushes off to a nearby bucket of water, dunks the extremity into it and all you can see is a little wif of smoke coupled with a satisfying “aaah.”
 I looked around for the lady to thank her, but she was gone.
 She pretty much vanished just as suddenly as she appeared.
 To my amazement, about fifteen minutes later the redness on my skin disappeared and the pain was completely gone.

 My sister and I finished our treats and coffee.
 That morning, we contemplated a bit how some people’s sole purpose seems to be to randomly pop up in our lives, make it better, and then continue on their merry way.
-Although I will likely never see the tomato lady again, I wanted to share her tomato tip in the hope that it may help you someday.
+Although I will likely never see the tomato lady again, I wanted to share her tomato tip in hope that it may help you or someone you know someday.
 Thanks, tomato lady, for your random act of kindness!